 Are your kids glued to their screens?
 Parenting in the Age of Attention Snatchers gives you the tools to teach children, from toddlers to teens, how to gain control of their technology use.

-You'll learn the best practices to guide children to understand and control their attention--and to recognize and resist when their attention is being "snatched."
-She gives examples for kids of all ages.
-You'll also learn the critical difference between voluntary and involuntary attention, new findings about brain development, and what puts children at risk for attention disorders.
+You'll learn the best practices to guide children at every age, how distinguish between voluntary and involuntary attention, and what you need to know about its impact on brain development and what puts a child at risk for attention disorders.
 Parenting in the Age of Attention Snatchers is your step-by-step guide for balancing your child's use of technology.

 In the News

 What Readers Are Saying ...

 I can’t say enough about Lucy Jo Palladino’s new book, Parenting in the Age of Attention Snatchers: A Step-By-Step Guide to Balancing Your Child’s Use of Technology.
 This book should be in the hands of every parent from infancy to young adulthood.
 To date, this is the most comprehensive and practical guide for parents on how to help their children from a very young age learn to use their technology as opposed to having it use them.
 Read more >

 I found this book to be an incredibly valuable resource.
 Neither demonizing nor glorifying, Dr. Palladino instead takes a balanced look at the effect technology can have on developing children and provides concrete, actionable recommendations.
 As I read this book, I found myself making tweaks that have led to positive changes.
 I’m sure I’ll be returning to it.
 Highly recommended!
 Read more>

 This seven-step guide helps us focus on priorities, changes of mindsets, challenges, and results.
 It reduces the stress of the job by clearing expectations and giving tools to kindly cope with the frustration of setbacks.